opensearch-project/documentation-website/_opensearch/bucket-agg.md

 ## Multi-terms

 Similar to the `terms` bucket aggregation, you can also search for multiple terms using the `multi_terms` aggregation.
-Multi-terms aggregations are useful when you need to sort by a number of documents, or when you need to sort by a metric aggregation on a composite key and get the top `n` results.
+Multi-terms aggregations are useful when you need to sort by document count, or when you need to sort by a metric aggregation on a composite key and get the top `n` results.
 For example, you could search for a specific number of documents (e.g., 1000) and the number of servers per location that show CPU usage greater than 90%.
 The top number of results would be returned for this multi-term query.

 The `multi_terms` aggregation does consume more memory than a `terms` aggregation, so its performance will be slower.
 {: .tip }